Williloo/sus1531/README.md

     * You must comply with instructions laid out in `5.3`

-    * Ensure that you correctly manage user sessions (tokens) and passwords in terms of authentication and authorisation, as per requirements laid out in section `5.8`.
+    * Ensure that you correctly manage user sessions and passwords in terms of authentication and authorisation, as per requirements laid out in section `5.8`.

 3. Continue demonstrating effective project management and git usage.